zolyfarkas/spf4j/src/site/markdown/index.md

 @PerformanceMonitor(warnThresholdMillis=1, errorThresholdMillis=100, recorderSource = RecorderSourceInstance.Rs5m.class)
 ```

- Start your jvm with Aspectj load time weaver:
+ Start your jvm with Aspectj(1.7.x if you use java 1.7 or 1.8.x if you use java 1.8) load time weaver:

 ```
 -javaagent:${project.build.directory}/lib/aspectjweaver-${aspectj.version}.jar